Mariëlle Paul

 Mariëlle Lucienne Josepha Paul (born 5 November 1966) is a Dutch politician.
 A member of the conservative liberal People's Party for Freedom and Democracy (VVD), she was elected to the House of Representatives in the 2021 general election, and she became Minister for Primary and Secondary Education as part of the fourth Rutte cabinet in July 2023.
 She continued with the same portfolio in the Schoof cabinet as State Secretary for Primary and Secondary Education and Equal Opportunities between July 2024 and September 2025.
-She has been serving as Minister of Social Affairs and Employment since September 2025.
+She served as Minister of Social Affairs and Employment between September 2025 and February 2026.
 Paul previously worked as a communications director for several multinational corporations.

 Early life and corporate career

 Paul was born in 1966 in the North Brabant town of Geldrop to Pakistani parents.
 Her father was Anglo-Indian, and her parents had moved from Karachi to the Netherlands the year before Paul's birth, when her father – a mechanical engineer – took a job at DAF.
 Paul grew up with a sister and moved from Geldrop to the nearby village of Heeze in 1973.
 She played the piano and attended the secondary school Augustinianum at gymnasium level starting in 1979.
 She studied international law at Leiden University in the years 1985–91 and was a member of the student association Minerva.

 After graduating, Paul started working for oil and gas company BP.
 She became a corporate communications director at public relations company Hill & Knowlton six years later.
 Between 2000 and 2004, she co-owned a Haarlem communication consultancy called Principal Communications, and Paul subsequently started working for the bank ABN AMRO.
 She was employed there for almost nine years and filled positions in marketing, communication, and HR.
 Paul became corporate and sales communications director at media group Sanoma in 2013.
 She left that company in 2015 and worked for the NGO Porticus as its interim communications director.
 Paul was Royal BAM Group's communications director between 2017 and her election to the House of Representatives in 2021.